T1mVo/shadowed/src/shadowed.typ

 /// - clip (bool): Whether to clip the content inside the block.
 /// - shadow (length): Blur radius of the shadow.
 Also adds a padding of the same size.
 /// - color (color): Color of the shadow.
+/// - dx (relative): The horizontal displacement of the shadow.
+Does not alter the block's padding.
+/// - dy (relative): The vertical displacement of the shadow.
+Does not alter the block's padding.
 /// - body (content): The contents of the block.
 /// -> content
 #let shadowed(